WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

-In this use case, Darla is without any "right to be forgotten", as her credit history and financial activity are inevitably stored in conventional centralized structures.
+In this use case, Darla is without any "right to be forgotten", as her credit history and financial activity are inevitably stored in conventional centralized structures, such as those held by a bank.
 Thus, the best she can do is provide verifiable stipulations governing the exchange between herself and financial institutions.
 One appropriate structure for this use case is a
 [link contract](https://en.wikipedia.org/wiki/Link_contract).
 Link contracts are